Spectrum (rocket): Design

-The first stage of Spectrum is powered by an arrangement of nine Aquila engines, while the second stage is provided with a single Aquila engine.
-This second stage engine is to be equipped with a multi-ignition system, permitting it to be shut down and reignited if the launch profile should require such an arrangement, eliminating the need for an additional 'kick' stage.
-The propellant is supplied to the engines at relatively high pressure via a turbopump.
+The first stage of Spectrum is powered by an arrangement of nine Aquila engines, while the second stage uses a single Aquila engine.
+This second stage engine is to be equipped with a multi-ignition system, permitting it to be shut down and reignited if the launch profile should require such an arrangement, eliminating the need for an additional kick stage.
+The propellant is supplied to the engines at high pressure via a turbopump.
 In March 2023, Isar Aerospace reported having performed 124 hotfires of the Aquila engine during the prior year, these test runs having been performed at Esrange, Sweden; these tests demonstrated greater than anticipated performance with one of these engines being fired on six separate occasions without any intervening refurbishment.

+The rocket's structure is made of a single-part carbon composite and is manufactured with an automated process.
+This lightweight material offers the highest payload performance.

 Launch sites

 Map of orbital launch sites at the Guiana Space Center, with Spectrum launches being planned to take place at the former Diamant launch site.